twishasaraiya/P3-Collaboration-and-Competition/report.md

 fcs1 => Linear(24, 512)

 bn2 => BatchNorm1d(512)
+relu()
 fc2 => Linear(512+2, 512)

 bn3 => BatchNorm1d(512)
+relu()

 fc3 => Linear(512, 1)

 ## Hyperparameter

 BUFFER_SIZE = int(2e6)  # replay buffer size
-BATCH_SIZE = 256        # minibatch size
+BATCH_SIZE = 512       # minibatch size
 GAMMA = 0.99            # discount factor
-TAU = 2e-3              # for soft update of target parameters LR_ACTOR = 2e-4         # learning rate of the actor
+TAU = 0.009             # for soft update of target parameters LR_ACTOR = 0.0007         # learning rate of the actor
-LR_CRITIC = 3e-3        # learning rate of the critic
+LR_CRITIC = 0.0007        # learning rate of the critic
 WEIGHT_DECAY = 0        # L2 weight decay

 ## Future work

 The entire model is too fragile and seems to vary a lot based on the random seed.
-After playing with some random seed values the I observe the agent seems to learn and then after a point it starts degrading and the performance keeps on falling after 500-600 episodes.
+After playing with some random seed values the I observe the agent seems to learn and then after a point it starts degrading and the performance keeps on falling.
+The best result I got for RANDOM_SEED=9

-Trying out other models like MADPPG, AAC might produce better results.
+Trying out other models like D4PG, AAC might produce better results.